 Reservation Tributary Criteria

 Water temperature is a critical aspect of the freshwater habitat of anadromous salmonids and overall water quality of Reservation waters.
 Salmonids listed as threatened or endangered under the ESA and other coldwater salmonids need cold water to survive.
 Human-caused increases in river water temperatures have been identified as a factor in the decline of SA-listed salmonids in the Pacific Northwest.
-Adoption of Hoopa Tribal tributary temperature criteria can play an important role in helping to maintain and restore water temperatures to protect anadromous salmonids and to aid in the recovery of water quality on the Hoopa Reservation.
+Adoption of Hoopa Tribal tributary temperature criteria can play an important role in helping to maintain and restore water temperatures to protect anadromous salmonids and to aid in the recovery of water quality on the Reservation.
 For these reasons, the Hoopa Valley Tribe is proposing temperature criteria for Reservation tributaries to meet the biological requirements of salmonids during their various life stages.

 According to the standards adopted for Trinity River Temperature above, separate criteria were adopted for the water year types, differentiating Dry and Critically Dry Years and Extremely Wet, Wet and Normal Years.
 Table 3.5 shows the varying criteria for each life stage of salmonids for our Reservation tributaries.
 The proposed objectives apply when and where the given species and life stage time period exist, and when and where the species and life stage time period existed historically, and have the potential to exist again.
 Activities that result in an increase to water temperature must comply with the Tribal and Federal anti-degradation policies.